skipperkongen/ambient-agents-demo/README.md

 ## Concerns

-- Tone of voice
+- Tone of voice: a customer service department should always be polite.
-- Taking risky actions automatically, such as monetary compensation.
+- Risk: taking risky actions automatically, such as monetary compensation, should be guard railed, e.g., by requiring a human in the loop.

-## Prompts
+## Previous attempts

+I tried using these prompts with Google Jules and OpenAI Codex.
+Not super successful.

 ### Prompt 1